moonbeam-foundation/moonbeam-docs-cn/networks/testnet.md

     - Updated to the latest version of [Frontier RPC](https://github.com/paritytech/frontier), which increases EVM execution efficiency by a factor of 5
     - The gas limit has been bump to 15M per block, with a 13M per transaction limit

+??? release v7 "_April 2021_"
+    - Added support for Ethereum debug/tracing modules.
+These are turned off by default, to use them you need to spin up a full-node and turn on the feature
+    - Fixed block propagation issues so that is not longer limited to collators, improving network stability
+    - Added Councils and Technical Committee, expanding governance features
+    - Staking module has been refactored, with new names to improve the end-user experience
+    - Added three new precompiles: [Bn128Add](https://eips.ethereum.org/EIPS/eip-196), [Bn128Mul](https://eips.ethereum.org/EIPS/eip-196) and [Bn128Pairing](https://eips.ethereum.org/EIPS/eip-197)

 ### Release Notes

 For more details regarding the updates of Moonbase Alpha, please refer to the following release notes: